erikng/blog.eriknicolasgomez.com/_posts/2018-01-25-Automated CloudFront invalidation rules.md

 While 1,000 invalidations does seem quite high, imagine each time you update your munki catalogs, manifests and pkginfo files.
 You could quickly eat up these invalidations in only a few days.

-## How to define an invalidation rule.
+## How to define an object cache rule.
-Defining invalidation rules are incredibly simple.
+Defining object cache rules are incredibly simple.

 In your AWS console, go to CloudFront Distributions -> your CloudFront instance -> Behaviors.
 You will more than likely see a default path pattern of * - leave this alone.